Is DDR5-6400 CL32 good for Intel? Latency, bandwidth, and gear-2 guide

 How this is calculated

 3200 MHz bus clock, 0.3125 ns per cycle, 32 cycles of CL = 10.00 ns.
-Peak per-channel bandwidth comes in at 51.2 GB/s — 33% more than DDR5-4800 and roughly matching DDR5-8000 kits once you account for their typically looser CAS latencies.
+Peak per-channel bandwidth comes in at 51.2 GB/s, 33% more than DDR5-4800 and roughly matching DDR5-8000 kits once you account for their typically looser CAS latencies.
 On Intel's ring bus memory controller, the 6400 MT/s speed is comfortable with gear-2 ratio and delivers a larger practical gain than the paper numbers suggest.

 Verdict

 DDR5-6400 CL32 is the matching Intel sweet spot to DDR5-6000 CL30 on AMD.
-Pick based on your CPU — this one if you're on Raptor Lake or Arrow Lake; DDR5-6000 if you're on Ryzen 7000 or 9000.
+Pick based on your CPU.
+Choose this one if you're on Raptor Lake or Arrow Lake, or DDR5-6000 if you're on Ryzen 7000 or 9000.

 More DDR5 scenarios